451unavailableforlegalreasons/bibleapp/backend/notes.md

 ## Work in progress
 - DONE: defining how to store bible  (sql table)
 - DONE: parsing a bible and put it in the database
-- Endpoint to retreive verses list from a book chapter (req: Mattew 12 1-25 --> Book: Mattew, Chapter:12, verse:1-15)
-    (resp: json with all verses)
+- DONE: Endpoint to retreive verses list from a book chapter (req: Mattew 12 1-25 --> Book: Mattew, Chapter:12, verse:1-15) (resp: json with all verses)